berkguldiken/assignment-fraud/README.md

 # assignment-fraud
-This is fraud detection app, there are two endpoints; one is creating a person and second one is matching a given person searching for database.This app is created with Django, using postgres as database and memcached as cache server.
+This is fraud detection app, there are two endpoints; one is creating a person and second one is matching a given person searching for database.This app is created with Django, using postgres as database and memcached as cache server. there are two types of logs.
+One is when the Person Matcher endpoint is called and the second one is logging all the thing with the server including database queries.

 **Table Of Content**